CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**How do I publish a large set of public data?**"

-    If you need assistance transferring a large dataset to CyVerse, please contact CyVerse Support (<support@cyverse.org or use the blue Intercom icon at the bottom right).
+    If you need assistance transferring a large dataset to CyVerse, please contact CyVerse Support (<support@cyverse.org> or use the blue chat icon at the bottom right).

     For more information on our policies, see CyVerse's [Collaboration Policy](http://www.cyverse.org/collaboration-policy) and [Data Management Policy](http://www.cyverse.org/data-management-policy).